 Long skirts serve the same purpose as long dresses, comfortability, and cuteness, but they give you more style options because you can mix and match with different T-shirts and accessories.
 Also, they can maybe create some Instagram magic in some places.

 My yellow skirt is EVERYTHING and I’ve worn it around the world.
-It’s the same as you see here below.

 9. Flowy or Linen Pants